openethereum/parity-ethereum/README.md

 ## 5. Documentation <a id="chapter-005"></a>

-Be sure to [check out our old wiki](https://openethereum.github.io/wiki/) for more information.
+Be sure to [check out our wiki](https://openethereum.github.io/) for more information.

 ### Viewing documentation for OpenEthereum packages